JonathanFDS16/JonathanFDS16/README.md

 - 👋 Hi, I’m Jonathan
 - 👀 I’m interested in playing guitar and programming.
 - 🌱 I’m currently learning Java at CWRU.
-With +8 experience in Java.
+With +1 year of experience in Java.
 - 📫 How to reach me.
 Instagram: @jonathan_fd_silva

 <!---